Birdwatching In Kibale National Park

 Kibale National Park has a well-established Chimpanzee tracking program with a high success rate of primates that may be found on those guided walks in the forest that include the Olive Baboon, Red Tailed Monkeys, Grey-checked Mangabey.
 Set Out to discover some elephants, Bush Pig, Bufallo along the trails.
 Whist BushBuck, Harveys and peters Duckers are some of the habitants of the forest.

-Kanyanchu and Bigodi is a visitor’s centre village of Bigodi situated only 5kilometers apart on the main road to Kamwenge.
-This tour route takes 2-6 days from kanyachu or Sebitoli will set you discover the think forest near the villages of Kikoni, nyakalongo and nyaibanda as you do nature walk near Bigodi swamp area or Chimpanzee trekking in the morning.
+Kanyanchu and Bigodi is a visitor’s center village situated only 5 kilometers apart on the main road to Kamwenge.
+This tour route takes 2-3 hours.
+From kanyachu or Sebitoli will set you discovering the thick forest near the villages of Kikoni, nyakalongo and nyaibanda as you do nature walks near Bigodi swamp area or Chimpanzee trekking in the morning.

 Kibale Forest national park receives an average annual rainfall of 1700mm mainly during March-May and September-November.
 The Climate is usually pleasant with an average annual temperature where the terrain drops into the blistering rift valley floor and forest provides ways to open grassland.